College of Education

 Health and Human Performance–Ronald D. Williams, Jr., Ph.D.

 Texas State University's legacy as a normal school founded in 1899 with a mission dedicated to preparing new teachers remains with us today in the College of Education's commitment to the highest quality educator and professional preparation across many fields.
 Our flagship teacher education program prepares aspiring teachers for certification in elementary, middle school, secondary, bilingual, and special education.
-Our highly regarded and exceptional health and human performance programs offer degrees in exercise and sports science, public health, and recreation studies, as well as minors in exercise and sports science, coaching, public health, and recreation studies.
-The college also offers an undergraduate Introduction to Counseling and Psychotherapy course.
+Our highly regarded and exceptional health and human performance programs offer degrees in exercise and sports science, health and fitness management, public health, and recreation studies, as well as minors in adaptive recreation and sport, exercise and sports science, coaching, outdoor recreation leadership, public health, and recreation and event planning, and recreation and leisure services.
+The college offers an interdisciplinary Bachelor of General Studies degree and also a popular undergraduate Introduction to Counseling and Psychotherapy course (COUN 3320).

 Academic Advising Center